matloff/fasteR/README.md

 So, we need to use the data to estimate the slope and intercept of that straight line, which R's **lm** ("linear model") function does for us.
-We'll use the original dataset, since the one with rounded ages was jut to guide our intuition.
+We'll use the original dataset, since the one with rounded ages was just to guide our intuition.

 ``` r